nicusX/k8s-terraform-ansible-sample/README.md

 ### AWS Keypair

 The easiest way to generate key-pairs is using AWS console.
-This also creates the identity file (`.pem`) in the correct format for AWS (not trivial to do it by CLI).
+This creates the identity file (`.pem`) in the correct format for AWS.

 **The key-pair must be already loaded in AWS.**
 **The identity file must be downloaded on the machine running Terraform and Ansible.**

-The keypair name must be specified as part of the environment (see below).
+The key-pair name must be specified as part of the environment setup (see below).

 ### Terraform and Ansible authentication